 - Vas deferens — this is a thick-walled tube joined to the epididymis.
 It carries sperm from the epididymis up to the prostate gland and urethra.

-- Prostate gland — this is a walnut-shaped gland that sits in the middle of the pelvis.
+- Prostate gland — this is a walnut-sized gland that sits in the middle of the pelvis.
 The urethra runs through the middle of it.
 It produces the fluid secretions that support and nourish the sperm.

 The brain also has an important role in reproductive function, as it controls the release of sex hormones.